surajxprasad/surajxprasad/README.md

 - 👋 Hi, I’m @surajxprasad
 - 👀 I’m interested in Android App & Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node and React JS
-- 📫 How to reach me thesurajprasad@gmail.com
+- 📫 How to reach me surajxprasad@gmail.cm

 <!---
 surajxprasad/surajxprasad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.